 What is a telehealth visit?

-Telehealth visits are virtual visits that allow you to meet with a provider via video chat from home using a personal cellphone, tablet, or computer.
+Telehealth visits are virtual visits that allow you to meet with a provider through an online video chat from home using a smartphone, tablet or computer.
+Your provider can do almost everything via Zoom, including reviewing symptoms, managing medications, ordering and reviewing test results and answering your questions.

 What are the benefits of telehealth visits?